 The basic eligibility requirements for VA loans are fairly broad.
 The program is open to most military members and veterans in Washington State.
 The general requirements include at least 90 days of active duty service during wartime, or 181 days during peacetime.
 National Guard and reservists are typically required to serve for six years before they are eligible for the VA loan program, but there are exceptions to this.
 Please contact us if you have questions about eligibility.

-There are limits to how much you can borrow using a VA loan with zero down payment.
+There to how much you can borrow using a VA loan with zero down payment.
 These loan limits, as they are known, vary by county because they are based on median home prices.
-In Washington State, the VA loan limit for a single-family home purchase in 2019 ranges from $484,350 to $726,525.
-Those caps could go up in 2020, due to significant home-price gains during 2019.
+In Washington State, the VA loan limit for a single-family home purchase in 2019 ranged from $484,350 to $726,525.